Projects per year

 Research student supervision

-Kirstin supervises PhD and Master of Research projects in the Discipline of Literature (Department of Media, Communication, Creative Arts, Language and Literature).
+Kirstin currently supervises PhD and Master of Research projects in the Discipline of Literature (School of Humanities).
 She especially welcomes projects focused on Gothic and fantastic literature, media and/or their adaptations (such as films, television or gaming) from the Romantic period to the twenty-first century, and literature of the long nineteenth century more broadly.

 Teaching and Leadership

-As well as convening the MRes/BPhil program, Kirstin also designs and teaches many of its advanced coursework units, with a focus on research and writing theory and practice, research project design and development, researcher development, and digital literacies and communication.
-Kirstin currently convenes and teaches the following units:
+As well as convening the MRes and GradDipRes programs, Kirstin has also developed innovative curriculum and leads teaching within many of the advanced research training units in the GradDipRes, with a focus on research and writing theory and practice, research project design and development, researcher development, and digital literacies and communication.
+Kirstin currently convenes and teaches the following units within the GradDipRes, which each advance innovative approaches to research skills training:

 - FOAR7001 Research Communications